Toufool/AutoSplit/README.md

   - L2 Norm: This method should be fine to use for most cases. it finds the difference between each pixel, squares it, and sums it over the entire image and takes the square root.
 This is very fast but is a problem if your image is high frequency.
 Any translational movement or rotation can cause similarity to be very different.
   - Histograms: An explanation on Histograms comparison can be found [here](https://mpatacchiola.github.io/blog/2016/11/12/the-simplest-classifier-histogram-intersection.html).
 This is a great method to use if you are using several masked images.
   - pHash: An explanation on pHash comparison can be found [here](http://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html).
 It is highly recommended to NOT use pHash if you use masked images.
 It is very inaccurate.

+### Full Content Rendering

+- Certain windows (namely hardware accelerated ones) won't always render their content.
+To work around this, you can "Force Full Content Rendering".
+This option is not recommended unless you really need it.
+It will cause a 10-15x performance drop based on the size of the complete window that's being captured (not the selected region, but rather the actual window size).
+It can also mess with some applications' rendering pipeline.

 ### Show Live Similarity